ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. _mav_cmd_nav_delay:

-[site wiki="copter,rover"]

 MAV_CMD_NAV_DELAY
 -----------------

-Supported by: Copter, Rover.
+Supported by: Copter, Rover, Plane.

+[site wiki="copter,rover"]

 After reaching this waypoint, delay the execution of the next mission command until either the time in seconds has elapsed or the time entered(in the future) is reached.
 Execution of the next mission item